-When families experience loss of housing, are doubled up with others, are in temporary living situations, and do not have a permanent residence, it is frequently difficult for students to enroll and attend school and to take advantage of all school programs.
+When families experience loss of housing, are doubled up with others, are in temporary living situations, or do not have a permanent residence, it is frequently difficult for students to enroll and attend school and to take advantage of all school programs.
 Under the federal McKinney-Vento Homeless Assistance Act, all school districts must have in place a liaison for homeless children and youth.
-District U-46's Project Access has liaisons in place who can assist families living in temporary housing situations to enroll and attend school, paving the way for a better chance for academic success.
+The U-46 Project Access department has liaisons in place who can assist families living in temporary housing situations to enroll and attend school, paving the way for a better chance for academic success.
 To remove educational barriers for homeless children and youth, Project Access liaisons can assist with: